6-year-old boy fatally struck by school bus, found lying in Brooklyn street by MTA driver

 Police say the boy's 9-year-old brother had just boarded the school bus.
 As the bus pulled away, the 6-year-old was struck.

 "Preliminary, we believe the driver did not know he struck the child," said Sgt.
-Robert Denig, of the Highway Investigation Squad.
+Robert Denig, of the NYPD Highway Patrol's Collision Investigation Squad.
 The driver is currently being interviewed by detectives at the 90th precinct.

+Police said the 6-year-old was supposed to have boarded that same bus.

+"It's devastating.
+The collision investigation squad is tasked with the responsibility of investigating fatal and near fatal collisions.
+The investigators are extremly professional, they deal with this all the time.
+It's always heartbreaking.
+And yes, when its a child, its that much more heartbreaking.
+It's devastating," Sgt.
+Denig said.

 An MTA bus driver on her route spotted the child in the roadway just two minutes later, stopped called dispatch who in turn called 911.
 Police say the time between when the boy was hit and the MTA bus arrived was just two minutes.